Hindenburg disaster: News coverage

 The disaster was well-documented.
 Heavy publicity about the first transatlantic passenger flight of the year by Zeppelin to the United States had attracted a large number of journalists to the landing.
 Thus many news crews were on-site at the time of the airship exploding, and so there was a significant amount of newsreel coverage and photographs, as well as Herbert Morrison's eyewitness report for radio station WLS in Chicago, a report that was broadcast the next day.

-Radio broadcasts were not recorded at the time, however an audio engineer and Morrison had chosen the arrival of the Hindenburg to experiment with recording for delayed broadcast and thus Morrison's narration of the disaster was preserved.
+Radio broadcasts were not routinely recorded at the time, however an audio engineer and Morrison had chosen the arrival of the Hindenburg to experiment with recording for delayed broadcast and thus Morrison's narration of the disaster was preserved.
 Parts of Morrison's broadcast were later dubbed onto newsreel footage.
 That gave the impression that the words and film were recorded together, but that was not the case.

 The newsreel footage was shot by four newsreel camera teams: Pathé News, Movietone News, Hearst News of the Day, and Paramount News.
 Al Gold of Fox Movietone News later received a Presidential Citation for his work.
 One of the most widely circulated photographs of the disaster (see photo at top of article), showing the airship crashing with the mooring mast in the foreground, was photographed by Sam Shere of International News Photos.
 When the fire started he did not have the time to put the camera to his eye and shot the photo "from the hip".
-Murray Becker of Associated Press photographed the fire engulfing the airship while it was still on even keel using his 4 x 5 Speed Graphic camera.
+Murray Becker of Associated Press photographed the fire engulfing the airship while it was still on even keel using his 4 × 5 Speed Graphic camera.
 His next photograph (see right), shows flames bursting out of the nose as the bow telescoped upwards.
 In addition to professional photographers, spectators also photographed the crash.
 They were stationed in the spectators' area near Hangar No. 1, and had a side-rear view of the airship.
-Customs broker Arthur Cofod Jr. and 16 year-old Foo Chu both had Leica cameras with high-speed film, allowing them to take a larger number of photographs than the press photographers.
+Customs broker Arthur Cofod Jr. and 16-year-old Foo Chu both had Leica cameras with high-speed film, allowing them to take a larger number of photographs than the press photographers.
 Nine of Cofod's photographs were printed in Life magazine, while Chu's photographs were shown in the New York Daily News.